Electricity Shortages are Here, Don’t Get Left in the Dark

 Storage is a key component to help us successfully transition from coal-fired power to renewables.
 Still, grid operators worry that the pace may not be quick enough to offset the closures of coal-fired power plants, which provide a steady stream of electricity day and night.

-How to Plan for Rolling Blackouts and Energy Shortages
+How to Plan for Rolling Blackouts and Electricity Shortages

 The concern of rolling blackouts across America comes at a time when inflation is at a 40-year high, and people are dealing with the added stress of a pandemic and an unpredictable economy.
 The last thing anyone wants is to lose power when they need it most.